admin-shell-io/questions-and-answers/README.md

 Further information on qualifiers and the usage in the AASx Package Explorer can be found in the specific [screencast on qualifiers](https://admin-shell-io.com/screencasts/aasx-package-explorer/en/Aasx_PackEx_Tutorial_-_EN_-_16_Working_with_qualifiers.mp4)

 (Answered 2021-05-31)

+ **[Is there a comprehensive list of submodel templates available?](#idgh66)** <a id="idgh66"></a>

+ There is a list of submodels coming from IDTA (both finalized and under development) available here: https://industrialdigitaltwin.org/en/content-hub/submodels.

+  (Answered 2021-03-21)

+  **[Is it possible to determine submodel kind (i.e., Template or Instance) from a Registry without loading the actual submodel from via AAS-repository API?](#idgh62)** <a id="idgh62"></a>

+  Currently submodel kind can not be retrieved using Registry-API.
+This issue will be addressed by standardization working groups.
+In the meantime, we propose to maintain a dedicated registry for submodel templates within the AAS-infrastructure.
+Submodel templates can be part of a "singleton-AAS" with a dedicated asset ID used to collect those.

+  (Answered 2021-03-21)

 ## Asset Administration Shell in Detail Series

  [Overview over all parts and versions ](https://www.plattform-i40.de/PI40/Redaktion/EN/Standardartikel/specification-administrationshell.html)